Pâte brisée (pronounced paht bree-ZAY) is a standard all-butter pastry dough used for making pies and tarts.

 - 3 to 4 Tbsp ice water, very cold

 1 Cut up a stick of butter into smallish (about 1/2-inch) cubes, and put it into the freezer.
-Freeze the butter at least 15 minutes.
+Freeze the butter for 15 minutes.
 The colder the butter the better luck you'll have with creating a flaky crust.

 2 Place the flour, salt, and sugar into a food processor and pulse until well combined.
 Add half of the butter cubes and pulse 6 to 8 times.
 Then add the other half of the butter cubes and pulse 6 to 8 more times.
 You should have a mixture that resembles a coarse meal, with many butter pieces the size of peas.